-- 2.5.2 Townsend Lane links to the southern end of Holbrook Road via a priority controlled T-junction.
+2.3.2 Townsend Lane links to the southern end of Holbrook Road via a priority controlled T-junction.
 It is an unclassified road that extends between the A428 to the east and School Street to the west.
 Townsend Lane itself has a general width of approximately 5.5 metres.
-Footways measuring 2 to 2.5 metres wide extend along both sides of the carriageway. - 2.5.3 There are no parking restrictions although on-site observations indicate that on-street parking at this locations is also minimal (outside of school peak hours) due to a number of residential properties with off-street parking availability.
+Footways measuring 2.5 metres wide extend along both sides of the carriageway.
+There are no parking restrictions although on-site observations indicate that on-street parking at this locations is also minimal due to a number of residential properties with off-street parking availability.
 There is street lighting along its length and it is subject to a 30mph speed limit.
 Vehicle speeds are further controlled by existing speed cushions on both sides of the carriageway, preventing vehicles from excessively speeding.

-Figure 2.7 - Townsend Lane (towards the east) highway layout
+Figure 2.6 - Townsend Lane (towards the east) highway layout